The Authors

 Ron Keler – About Me

-For the last six years I have been delivering impossible Business Intelligence solutions to companies large and small.
+For the last ten years I have been delivering impossible Business Intelligence solutions to companies large and small.
 From data warehousing and data integration to reports, dashboards and BI embedded applications, I continue to evolve my BI skills and deepen my knowledge of the leading BI tools.
 Prior to my current consulting work, I spent a year as an IT project manager for a major financial newspaper and three years as a data analyst for a supply chain/spend management company, mining data for global 1000 companies.
 I began my career with an educational software company, where over the nine years I spent there, I played a key role in growing and evolving the company into one of the largest educational content publisher in the world.

 Contact me at: ron@bihappyblog.com